Dhonielle Clayton

-Dhonielle Clayton is an American author and chief operating officer of We Need Diverse Books.
+Dhonielle Clayton (born 1983) is an American author and chief operating officer of We Need Diverse Books.
+She has written multiple book series, including The Belles (2018–2023).
+She also collaborated with Tiffany D. Jackson, Angie Thomas, Nic Stone, Ashley Woodfolk, and Nicola Yoon to write Blackout (2021).

-Life and career
+Early life and education

 Clayton was born in Washington, D.C.
-She went to Our Lady Of Good Counsel in Wheaton Maryland.
-She graduated with a B.A. from Wake Forest University in 2005, a M.A. from Hollins University in 2008, and a M.F.A. in creative writing from The New School in 2012.
+She went to Our Lady Of Good Counsel in Wheaton, Maryland.
+She received a Bachelor of Arts from Wake Forest University in 2005, a Master of Arts from Hollins University in 2008, and Master of Fine Arts in creative writing from The New School in 2012.

-She is president and owner of Cake Creative, a boutique book packager.
-She co-authored the instant New York Times bestselling book Blackout with Tiffany D. Jackson, Angie Thomas, Nic Stone, Ashley Woodfolk, and Nicola Yoon, and it's currently slated to become a movie and TV show produced by the Obamas for Netflix.
-She also co-authored the Tiny Pretty Things series with Sona Charaipotra.
-The series debuted in 2015 and follows three teenage dance students at New York's American Ballet Company.
-Kirkus referred to volume one as "a page-turner with heart."
-In 2020, Tiny Pretty Things made its debut on Netflix as a series.

-Clayton's interest as a teenager in magazines, beauty and how they affected the way she viewed herself later served as inspirations for her debut novel, The Belles, released in February 2018.
-The fantasy young adult novel centers a 16-year-old girl and her sisters, tasked with restoring beauty to a colorless grey world.
-The book was a New York Times bestseller and was named a Best Book of 2018 by Kirkus.
+Career

-Clayton is Chief Operating Officer of We Need Diverse Books, which seeks to increase representations of marginalized groups in children and young adult literature.
+Beyond writing, Clayton is president and owner of Cake Creative and Electric Postcard Entertainment, two boutique book packagers and Chief Operating Officer of We Need Diverse Books, which seeks to increase representations of marginalized groups in children and young adult literature.
 She also works as a sensitivity reader for children's literature and works to identify stereotypes or inauthentic portrayals of Black characters.
 She has also advocated for books to better represent people of color.